paymill/paymill-oxid-4.6/README.md

 # Installation

-- Merge the content of the copy_this directory with your Oxid installation.
+- Merge the content of the Paymill-Oxid-Module directory with your Oxid installation.
 - Clean your cache and refresh your administration backend.
 - In the main menu goto **Erweiterungen -> Module**
 - Select module "Paymill" and choose **Aktivieren**